 The Notice to Market sets out the mandatory requirements and recommendations for retailers and installers to participate in the Solar Homes and Solar for Business Programs.

 - solar PV and battery installers holding an unrestricted (Class A) electrical licence registered with Energy Safe Victoria

 - hot water installers holding the appropriate plumbing accreditation issued by the Victorian Building Authority

 - having a good safety record and complying with occupational health and safety laws.

 Installers also need to provide a statement that they have had no significant contravention history or prosecutions registered with WorkSafe Victoria in the past three years (or with an equivalent authority in another Australian jurisdiction).

 About the NETCC

 The NETCC is a set of service standards designed to protect consumers purchasing new energy tech, including solar, batteries, EV chargers and more.

 Becoming a NET Approved Seller shows customers that your business meets trusted consumer protection standards and commits to providing a quality service for new energy technology.
-It requires solar retailers to commit to quality service and stronger consumer than Australian Consumer Law provides.
+It requires solar retailers to commit to quality service and than Australian Consumer Law provides.
 These higher standards will particularly ensure: